Rules & Regulations

 - THE COLA BLANCA CONTEST COMMITTEE HAS THE RIGHT TO REQUEST AND BE PROVIDED ACCURATE AND COMPLETE INFORMATION REGARDING THE HARVEST, SOURCE, HISTORY AND GENETIC MAKEUP OF DEER ATTEMPTED TO BE ENTERED IN THE CONTEST.
 IT IS THE BURDEN AND OBLIGATION OF THE HUNTER/ENTRANT TO PROVIDE COMPLETE INFORMATION, ACCESS AND ALL PROOF REQUESTED TO DETERMINE IF THE ENTRY IS ELIGIBLE AND THE FAILURE TO COMPLETELY COMPLY AND PRODUCE THE REQUESTED INFORMATION IN A PROMPT AND TIMELY FASHION SHALL RENDER THE ANIMAL INELIGIBLE FOR ANY CATEGORY.
 THERE WILL BE NO APPEAL FROM A DECISION BY THE CONTEST COMMITTEE.

-- BECAUSE SOME “OPEN” CATEGORIES IN THIS CONTEST ARE RESTRICTED TO NATIVE TEXAS, WILD, FREE-RANGING DEER, IT HAS BECOME NECESSARY TO REQUIRE VERIFICATION OF THE ORIGIN OF THE ENTRY BY RANCH AND LANDOWNER, ALTHOUGH IF REQUESTED, IT SHALL NOT BE PUBLICLY POSTED.
-THIS IS TO ENSURE NO PENNED RAISED, NORTHERN CROSSED, SCIENTIFIC BREEDER DEER OR THEIR OFFSPRING, RELEASED OR NOT OR ARTIFICIALLY ENHANCED DEER WHICH ARE INELIGIBLE FOR THE ‘OPEN’ CATEGORIES ARE ENTERED INTO THE CONTEST OR INTO ANY OF THE NON-OPEN CATEGORIES IN AN EFFORT TO MAINTAIN THE INTEGRITY OF THE COLA BLANCA BIG BUCK CONTEST.
+- BECAUSE THIS CONTEST IS RESTRICTED TO NATIVE TEXAS, WILD, FREE-RANGING DEER, IT HAS BECOME NECESSARY TO REQUIRE VERIFICATION OF THE ORIGIN OF THE ENTRY BY RANCH AND LANDOWNER, ALTHOUGH IF REQUESTED, IT SHALL NOT BE POSTED.
+THIS IS TO ENSURE NO PENNED RAISED, NORTHERN CROSSED, SCIENTIFIC BREEDER DEER OR THEIR OFFSPRING, RELEASED OR NOT OR ARTIFICIALLY ENHANCED DEER ARE ENTERED AND TO MAINTAIN THE INTEGRITY OF THE COLA BLANCA BIG BUCK CONTEST.

 - All shipping costs will be incurred by the winner if his/her awards are shipped.